I have not been as diligent as others in updating this list, and the novels keep coming. FOr more current lists please visit the following:

 Pluto: Fabula Amoris, by Rachel Ash and Miriam Patrick (year 1-2)

 Eurydice, a companion to Pluto.
-Also by Ash and Patrick
+By Miriam Patrick, illustrated by Rachel Ash

 (I have created supplemental resources for this book, shared upon request.
 I usually read Pluto with my students at the end of Latin 1.)